Brees, Saints sneak past Ravens after missed XP - TSN.ca

 The NFL leader in career passing yardage, Brees joined Peyton Manning, Tom Brady and Brett Favre as the only quarterbacks in league history with 500 TD passes.

+"It's a significant benchmark, yet you're in the middle of the game and you're not really paying attention to it," Payton said.
+"I think more importantly, it's the final team he needed to beat."

-In addition, Brees beat the Ravens for the first time.
-Previously 0-4 against Baltimore, Brees is one of three quarterbacks — along with Favre and Manning — to defeat every team in the league.
+Indeed, Brees defeated the Ravens for the first time.
+Previously 0-4 against Baltimore, Brees is one of three quarterbacks — along with Favre and Manning — to beat every team in the league.

+"You only get to play these guys once every four years, and not to put the pressure on it each and every time, but every time we play these guys, it's been a battle," Brees said.
+"They've had some pretty great defences over those years."

 An 8-yard pass from Flacco to rookie tight end Mark Andrews put the Ravens ahead 17-7 with 3:30 left in the third quarter.